cdbax/advent2022/day3/notes.md

 Today was also the first day where my initial answer was wrong, because I stuffed up the math for uppercase letters.

+While doing Part 2 I reread the Set documentation, and found that I could avoid using `HashSet` directly and just use `Set` to do what I needed, and not have to worry about type of the hash function.